Seeking or settling?

 The Shadow of Self Improvement

-Fritz Perls, one of the founders of gestalt psychology once said something like “Those that lives their lives totally focussed on the future never catch up with the reality they anticipate”.
+Fritz Perls, one of the founders of gestalt psychology once said something like “Those that live their lives totally focussed on the future never catch up with the reality they anticipate”.
 It has only recently struck me that, when it comes to my own personal development, I have been one of “those.”
 A seeker.

 For many years I have taken my own development seriously, investing lots of time and energy in learning new things or improving on the things I already have some expertise in.
 Once I’ve learnt something I’m then seeking the next thing that I don’t yet know about.
 Arguably this is a great attitude.
 One of a growth mindset.
 An acceptance that there is always room for improvement.
 But recently I’ve realised that there is a rather dark shadow side to seeking in this way.
 I notice that I’m never entirely satisfied with what I learn and am very soon seeking something different or deeper.
 And, if I’m totally honest, I notice that all this seeking comes from a place of feeling deficient in some way.
 Seeking so that I feel less of a fraud or an imposter.
 Continually searching for something other than what I already am which, at a deeper level, is an act of continually telling myself that I am not good enough.
 So I’ve come to realise that my inner critic lies at the heart of my seeking.
 A well intentioned desire to grow but from the roots of self doubt.